 Help women feel comfortable speaking freely about any personal issue, including violence.
-Ensure every woman that her visit will be confidential.
+Assure every woman that her visit w ill be confidential.

-Some tips for bringing up the subject of violence:
+Some tips for bringing up the topic of violence:

 - To increase trust, explain why you are asking—because you want to help.